 A Devon dark corridors guidance note has been produced by a number of Devon Local Authorities to help protect bat flight lines – Maintaining dark corridors through the landscape for bats.
 This should be used by all consultants dealing with bat flight lines in Devon.

-The guidance note is in beta format for 2022 and so please do share any comments.
+The guidance note is in beta format so please do share any comments.
 Please also help to promote best practice through sharing any case studies of functional dark corridors.
 Contact: nature@devon.gov.uk

-The latest national guidance should always be followed.
-See Guidance Note 08/18, Bats and artificial lighting in the UK, Bat Conservation Trust (BCT) and Institution of Lighting Professionals (ILP), 2018 on the Bat Conservation Trust website.
+The latest national guidance on lighting should always be followed.
+See Guidance Note 08/23, Bats and artificial lighting at night, Bat Conservation Trust (BCT) and Institution of Lighting Professionals (ILP), 2023 on the Bat Conservation Trust website.

 -